Our Concrete Countertop Pricing for the Austin, Texas Area

 Please note that due to higher than normal insurance requirements, permits, and other unknown contractual factors inherent with commercial “Vendor” Agreements and “Contractor” Agreements – we reserve the right to quote on an individual bases each commercial job – this includes jobs for home builders.
 The stipulations within the commercial client’s vendor agreement and / or any other contractual agreements will determine the final price.
 Therefore, we request that all commercial clients submit their vendor agreements and insurance requirements – before we can estimate costs.

-$95 to $150 per square foot includes our standard colors (earth tones).
-Blues, Greens, Reds, Whites, and some other custom colors carry an upcharge – These are quoted based on the pigment amount and color used. ** Please note, we have a lot of experience with “white portland cement” All concrete will patina over time which cause little hairline cracks – not to be confused with larger structural cracks.
+$105 to $160 per square foot includes our standard colors (earth tones).
+Blues, Greens, Reds, Whites, and some other custom colors carry an up-charge.
+These are quoted based on the pigment amount and color used. ** Please note, we have a lot of experience with “white Portland cement” All concrete will patina over time which cause little hairline cracks – not to be confused with larger structural cracks.
 We warrant against structural cracks, however hairline cracks are part of the beauty and patina of concrete.
 Having said all of that.
-White portland cement (versus standard gray portland cement) tends to develop more hairline cracks PLUS, it’s harder to keep clean.
+White Portland cement (versus standard gray Portland cement) tends to develop more hairline cracks PLUS, it’s harder to keep clean.

 About 1/3 of the time we’ll do a concrete back splash as a separate piece – 1″ x 4″ at $30 per lineal foot.
-Integral back spalshes are more costly.
+Integral back splashes are more costly.

 *Acid Staining is also available at $15 to $50 per square foot upcharge.
 The site location, ease of access and protective requirements for surrounding areas determine the final price for acid staining.